albatros69/monit-pi/README.md

 INSTALL
 =======
+   - Install the RRD API for PHP and Python.
+On Raspbian, the packages are php5-rrd and python-rrdtool;
    - Create a directory (e.g. "/var/lib/monit") where you will store the RRD files (the metric  historial databases);
    - Modify the variable "path_rrd" in ./monit/def_metrics.py and